 The paper is organized as follows: In the following section the considered MPC problem and a trajectory based stability theorem from \cite{GP2011} are presented.
-Then, Section \ref{Section:Reducing the optimization horizon using longer control horizons} generalizes this result to an MPC setting which allows for implementing longer parts of the sequence of control values computed at an update time instant.
+Section \ref{Section:Reducing the optimization horizon using longer control horizons} generalizes this result to an MPC setting which allows for implementing longer parts of the sequence of control values computed at an update time instant.
 Furthermore, a first algorithm utilizing this weaker condition is derived.
-To carry over the improvements of the suboptimality bound to standard MPC an algorithmic approach is presented in Section \ref{Section:Robustification by reducing the control horizon}.
-The issue of an exit strategy is addressed in Section \ref{Section:Acceptable violations of relaxed Lyapunov inequality} which allows us to temporarily violate the relaxed Lyapunov inequality and to further improve previous suboptimality estimates.
+To carry over the improvements of the suboptimality bound, an algorithmic approach is presented in Section \ref{Section:Robustification by reducing the control horizon}.
+The issue of an exit strategy is addressed in Section \ref{Section:Acceptable violations of relaxed Lyapunov inequality} which allows us to temporarily violate the relaxed Lyapunov inequality and to further improve previously derived suboptimality estimates.
 Last, conclusions are drawn in Section \ref{Section:Conclusions}.
-Throughout the work a simple example repeatedly provides insight into the improvements of the proposed results.
+Throughout the work a simple example repeatedly provides insight into the improvements achieved by the proposed results.